No Tax Countries: Tax-Free Countries in 2023

 Under the program, eligible individuals can benefit from a flat tax rate of €100,000 per year on their foreign income, including income from sources such as dividends, interest, and capital gains.
 Foreign income is not subject to Greek income tax, except for income earned in Greece.

 One better option might be for pensioners to become tax residents in Greece.
-Foreigners can enjoy a flat tax of 7% on their foreign pensions.
+Foreigners can enjoy a flat income tax of 7% on their foreign pensions.
 The Greek Golden Visa allows investors to obtain permanent residence immediately after investing €250,000 to €500,000 in real estate or €400,000 in other qualifying investments.

 Portugal Golden Visa and Non-Habitual Residence Program